danieledapo/danieledapo.github.io/content/post/category-theory.md

 programmers][cats-for-programmers] by Bartosz Milewski.

-I cannot say I fully understood it, I'm far away from doing so, but I want to write down what I think I learned nonenthless.
+I cannot say I fully understood it, I'm far away from doing so, but I want to write down what I think I learned nonetheless.
 I hope this will clarify my thoughts and maybe help someone else.

 ## What is category theory